Arccotangent/amath-ng-cpp/README.md

 # amath-ng
 A command line calculator for many different uses, from the basic to the extreme, and more to come.

+This version of amath-ng has been discontinued.
+Find the new cross-platform version at https://github.com/Arccotangent/amath-ng

 ## Dependencies
 + Boost Random (libboost_random)
 + POSIX Thread Library (libpthread)